NekohimeMusou/smt-tc-v1/README.md

 ## Known Issues

-- Ugly as hell
+- Kinda ugly
-  - I promise learning CSS is on my agenda, I just want this thing to function first
+  - Learning CSS is on my agenda, I promise
+- Combat output doesn't look great either
 - Skill/item creation is ludicrously unintuitive
 - Combat chat cards do not show (numeric) dodge roll result for attacks that inflict status ailments but don't deal damage
 - The system does not yet discern between a regular failure and an autofail, even though the game does